alishasrivas/Coordin8/team/m2/features.md

 ### Interactive Times List

 This feature will generate an interactive unordered list of all the potential times/dates.
 After the user enters the start time, end time, and data, they click the "Add Time" button.
 This will update the DOM, adding the potetial time/date to a list.
 Next to each time/date a delete button.
-This allows the user to add and remove potential time/dates from their list.
+This feature allows the user to add and remove potential time/dates from their list.
+Upon submission (clicking "Add Time" button), the time input fields will reset.

 **Size**: medium

 **Points**: 3

 **Assigned to**: Joshua Swaida

 ## Notify Invited Users and Availability Submission